Skip to navigation menu Skip to content

 • Hearing evaluation and ear tubes

-If this is a problem for your child, we recommend inserting small plastic tubes in the ear drum.
-This keeps the middle ear clear of fluid.
-It is often done at the same time as surgery to fix cleft palate.
+To keep the middle ear clear of fluid, we may recommend inserting small plastic tubes in the eardrum ().
+We do this at the same time as surgery to fix cleft palate.

 • Surgery for cleft palate